Jaykef/min-patchnizer/README.md

 # min-patchnizer

 Minimal, clean code for video/image "patchnization".
 The code here, first extracts still images (frames) from a video, splits the image frames into smaller fixed-size patches, linearly embeds each of them, adds position embeddings and then saves the resulting sequence of vectors for use in a Vision Transformer encoder.
 I tried training the resulting sequence vectors with Karpathy's minbpe and it took ~30s per frame to tokenize.
+The whole "pathnization" took ~10s for a 20s video on my M2 Air.

 ![IMG_5672](https://github.com/Jaykef/min-patchnizer/assets/11355002/de2eb521-58d5-4308-b061-19a32217cbb2)
 <br><br>